Update: Sadly, Lori died on October 7, 2021 from metastatic breast cancer. Another life stolen. Another family heartbroken.

 Not everyone has access to specialty-type medical care such as palliative or supportive care.
 Even if you do, sometimes you still have to do a bit of legwork to get that access.
 Lori shares why and how she created her own palliative care team in her important piece below.

-Be sure to ask Lori a question or leave a comment at the end of this post.
 Thank you, Lori, for sharing your voice at Nancy’s Point.

 Creating Your Own Palliative Care Team